Arvind Kejriwal: National Convener of AAP

-2014 General elections

-Kejriwal said in January, prior to his resignation as chief minister, that he would not contest a seat in the 2014 Lok Sabha elections.
-Party members persuaded him to change his mind, and on 25 March, he agreed to contest against the BJP prime ministerial candidate, Narendra Modi, from Varanasi.
-He lost the contest by a margin of around 3,70,000 votes.

-Chief Minister of Delhi (second term)
+Second term

 Kejriwal led Aam Aadmi Party won 67 of the 70 constituencies in the 2015 Delhi Assembly elections, leaving the BJP with three seats and the INC with none.
 In those elections, he was again elected from the New Delhi constituency, defeating Nupur Sharma by 31,583 votes.
 He took oath on 14 February 2015 as Delhi's chief minister for a second time at Ramlila Maidan.
 Since then his party has passed the Jan Lokpal Bill though with some differences.

 There has been a long-running dispute between Kejriwal's office and that of the Lieutenant-Governor of Delhi during Kejriwal's second term as Chief Minister.
 Various issues have been involved, relating which office has ultimate responsibility for various aspects of government, including some significant public appointments.
 Manish Sisodia characterised it as "a battle between the selected and the elected" and indicated after a legal setback that the government was prepared to take the issues to the Supreme Court of India.

 Mohalla Clinics that are primary health centres in Delhi was first set up by the Aam Aadmi Party government in 2015, and as of 2018, 187 such clinics have been set up across the state and served more than 2 million residents.
 The Government has kept a target of setting up 1000 such clinics in the city before 2020 Delhi Legislative Assembly Elections.
 Mohalla Clinics offer a basic package of essential health services including medicines, diagnostics, and consultation free of cost.
 These clinics serve as the first point of contact for the population, offer timely services, and reduce the load of referrals to secondary and tertiary health facilities in the state.
 Beginning in October 2019, New Delhi began rolling out free bus transit for women on the Delhi Transport Corporation, with women travelling for free when using pink tickets carrying a message from Kejriwal.
 He has been criticised for his controversial remarks over Biharis and "outsiders".

 Shunglu Committee submitted a report to LG of Delhi raising questions over decisions of Government of Delhi.